Watagon/learning-opensips/README.md

 The configuration of opensips is done by a single file at /usr/local/etc/opensips/opensips.cfg

+You can load modules to handle different needs like database backend and http requests to resolve how to handle incoming calls.

-For our training purposes, we will have exercises to be completed and each exercise will be in a folder like this:
+For our training purposes, we will have exercises to be completed and each exercise will have its own subfolder like this:
 ```
   - exercises
     - exercise1